ganeshpatel1409/Gazepointer/README.md

 📹 Real-time webcam input → 👁️ Eye detection → 🖱️ Cursor movement
 ```

 Your gaze becomes the cursor.
-Move your eyes, watch the cursor follow in real-time.
+Move your eyes, watch the Gazepointer follow in real-time.

 ### 👁️ **Smart Gesture Recognition**